valentynkt/BackendGarden/content/Mind-Llama/Quest3.md

 > This is incredible.
 The realism here is incredible.
 > - Lex Clip

-And if you understand *why* that's true, you'll be ahead of

-If you don't already own a VR headset, you will by next year.
-The VR market is growing by 18% year-over-year with applications in

 > Lex: And it doesn't feel awkward to be really close to you.
 > Zuck: No it does.
 I actually moved you back.
 You were like right here (gestures with hands).